Only this pageAll pages

 All information in Mediablob is based around a product.
 Products support different languages and can be restricted to a specific country.

 A product has several named text fields.
-Allowed field names are defined in the Fields page and are used by Tags in Shoppa templates to display the correct product information.
+Allowed field names are defined in the and are used by Tags in Shoppa templates to display the correct product information.

 At a customer level, the product stores up to one text and one image per field and language code.